Nuvei/nuvei-server-java/README.md

-# Safecharge REST API SDK for Java
+# SafeCharge REST API SDK for Java.

-SafeCharge’s REST API SDK for Java provides developer tools for accessing Safecharge's API.
-Safecharge API is a simple, easy to use, secured and stateless API.
-                                                                                                     It is an online solution which enables merchants selling products and services over the web to process online customer payments etc. though SafeCahrge’s payments gateway.
-                                                                                                     It supports both PCI and non-PCI certified merchants, both online and mobile merchants applications and offer a large verity of payment options: cards, alternative payment methods etc.
+SafeCharge’s REST API SDK for Java provides developer tools for accessing Safecharge's REST API.
+SafeCharge’s REST API is a simple, easy to use, secure and stateless API, which enables online merchants and service providers to process consumer payments through SafeCharge’s payment gateway.
+The API supports merchants of all levels of PCI certification, from their online and mobile merchant applications, and is compatible with a large variety of payment options, i.e. payment cards, alternative payment methods, etc. For SafeCharge REST API documentation, please see: https://www.safecharge.com/docs/api/

 ## Requirements